-- ✓ Corrective Action Plan (CAP) - Five (5) points deducted from current clinical course grade.
+- ✓ Corrective Action Plan (CAP) - Five (5) points will be deducted from the current clinical course grade.

-- ✓ Disciplinary Action Plan (DAP) - Five (5) points deducted from current clinical course grade. - Forfeiture of one (1) day of clinical must be made up. - Further consequence applies if the student has already exceeded two or more days of clinical absence.
-Refer to "Non-Attendance (Absence) Allowance/Forfeit per Clinical Course"
+- ✓ Disciplinary Action Plan (DAP) - Five (5) points will be deducted from the current clinical course grade. - Forfeiture of one (1) day of clinical must be made up. - Further consequence applies if the student has already exceeded two or more days of clinical absence.
+Refer to "Clinical Time Off (CTO)"

-- ✓ Involuntary Withdrawal - Withdrawal from Clinical Practice based on continually disregarding the "NCC Radiography Program Clinical Attendance Policy" and "Educational and Clinical Code of Conduct Policy."
+- ✓ Involuntary Withdrawal - Withdrawal from Clinical Practice based on continually disregarding the "Missing in Action" Policy.

-Leaving Clinical Practice without Permission
+Leaving Clinical Practice Without Permission

-Clinical rotations require your total commitment and presence throughout scheduled sessions.
+Clinical practice requires your total commitment and presence throughout scheduled sessions.
 Early departures without prior permission disrupt patient care and hinder your learning experience.

 If unforeseen circumstances necessitate an early departure, communicate immediately with your preceptor to discuss alternative arrangements for fulfilling your learning objectives.

 Remember, unexcused absences can seriously impact your progress, potentially leading to delays or jeopardizing your ability to complete the program.

-Non-Compliance: Leaving without Permission
+Non-Compliance: Leaving Clinical Practice Without Permission

-The following consequences apply if the student leaves clinical without permission, reported by the Clinical Preceptor and/or NCC Radiography Staff:
+The following consequences apply if the student leaves clinical without permission, as reported by the Clinical Preceptor and/or NCC Radiography Staff:

-- ✓ Corrective Action Plan (CAP) - Five (5) points deducted from current clinical course grade.
+- ✓ Corrective Action Plan (CAP) - Five (5) points will be deducted from the current clinical course grade.

-- ✓ Disciplinary Action Plan (DAP) - Five (5) points deducted from current clinical course grade. - Forfeiture of one (1) day of clinical must be made up. - Further consequence applies if the student has already exceeded two or more days of clinical absence.
-Refer to "Non-Attendance (Absence) Allowance/Forfeit per Clinical Course"
+- ✓ Disciplinary Action Plan (DAP) - Five (5) points will be deducted from the current clinical course grade. - Forfeiture of one (1) day of clinical must be made up. - Further consequences apply if the student has already exceeded two or more days of clinical absence.
+Refer to "Clinical Time Off (CTO)"

-- ✓ Involuntary Withdrawal - Withdrawal from Clinical Practice based on continually disregarding the "NCC Radiography Program Clinical Attendance Policy" and "Educational and Clinical Code of Conduct Policy."
+- ✓ Involuntary Withdrawal - Withdrawal from Clinical Practice based on continually disregarding the "Leaving Clinical Practice without Permission" Policy.